awesome-vacuum/awesome-vacuum/README.md

 **[`^        back to top        ^`](#)**

 A LIDAR (Light Detection and Ranging) can create an accurate representation of its surroundings by utilizing a laser and a light sensor to measure TOF (Time of Flight).
-Devices are available as 2D and 3D variants, although the 3D variant is still pretty expensive and does not add much value to the robot vacuum use case.
+Devices are available as 2D and 3D variants, although the 3D variants are still pretty expensive and do not add much value to the "robot vacuum" use case.

 - [camsense-X1](https://github.com/Vidicon/camsense-X1) - Unofficial reverse engineering of a Chinese LiDAR.
 - [RPLIDAR A Series](https://www.slamtec.com/en/Lidar/A1) - 360 Degree Laser Scanner with ROS integration and up to 16K samples per second.